-Where there is an infrastructure capacity constraint Hart DC will require the developer to set out what appropriate improvements are required and how they will be delivered.
+In the event that there is a water supply, waste water capacity and surface water drainage infrastructure capacity constraint the developers will be required to identify the appropriate improvements that are required and how they will be delivered.

 Further information on water supply and sewerage infrastructure can be found on Thames Water's website.